 · Increases white blood cells

 Acupuncture is completely safe for people of all ages.
 It makes for an excellent therapy to use if a person is overwhelmed by the adverse effects of standard conventional cancer treatments.

 China first introduced Acupuncture thousands of years ago.
-It was just one piece of Traditional Chinese Medicine (TCM).
-It was used in combination with other healing modalities like herbal medicine, acupressure, tai chi, dietary therapy, tai chi, and qigong which is meditation.
+It was just one piece of Traditional Chinese Medicine (TCM), used in combination with other healing modalities like herbal medicine, acupressure, tai chi, dietary therapy, tai chi, and qigong or meditation.